MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/connect-to-sql-server-when-system-administrators-are-locked-out.md

 11. Right-click your server name, and then click **Restart**.
 Make sure to start [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent again if you stopped it before starting [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] in single-user mode.

-Now you should be able to connect normally with one of the accounts which is now a member of the **sysadmin** fixed server role.
+Now you should be able to connect normally with one of the accounts that is now a member of the **sysadmin** fixed server role.

 ## See Also